How to Use an HSA to Pay Medical Bills — Even the Old Ones

 If You Had an HSA in the Past

-Let’s say you used to work for an employer that offered you a high-deductible health care plan and you added money to the HSA.
-Then you got a new job (or switched plans), and you signed up for health insurance that wasn’t high deductible.
+Let’s say you used to work for an employer that offered you a high-deductible health care plan and you added money to an HSA.
+Then, you got a new job (or switched plans), and you signed up for health insurance that wasn’t a high-deductible plan.
 What happens to your HSA?

 “You can still continue to use your HSA — you just can’t contribute to it while you don’t have a high deductible health plan,” Wilson said.